Mizan3050/shopping-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

+# Features
+User can add product to a cart.
+The quantity of product in the cart will be increased if the product is already added in the cart and user tried to add it again.
+User can delete, increase the product quantity from the cart dialog box.
+User can check the prouduct detail by clicking on 'view' button of product cart.
+User can navigate products filtering with categories using sidebar and selecting category of choice.
+User can checkout form cart dialog, after checking out user can delete the product, see total price of cart and make payment User can view all products by clicking on 'My Shopping App' Notifications will be shown on actions like increasing/decreasing, adding or deleting product

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.